 COAL PIT WINES

 The name stems from the original industry on Coal Pit Rd – but this wine is anything but coal.
-When Rosie Dunphy purchase Coal Pit Wines in 2001 she bought an attention to detail in the vineyard plus a state of the art winery that has bought many award winning wines.
+When Rosie Dunphy purchase Coal Pit Wines in 2001 she bought an attention to detail in the vineyard plus a state of the art winery that has brought many award-winning wines.

 WILD IRISHMAN WINES